- NEW University of Saskatchewan - Research Ethics Office - Standard Operating Procedures (June 30, 2018)

 - The Department of Plant Sciences retains all revenues from commercialization of plant varieties developed under its auspices and reinvests that revenue in capital and operating costs of the plant breeding activities of its staff (this revenue allocation scheme has been expressly approved by Departmental staff).

-Plant varieties developed by faculty, staff, and/or graduate students in other Departments are commercialized through USask Innovation Enterprise, which distributes revenues in accordance with the scheme applicable to inventions.
+Plant varieties developed by faculty, staff, and/or graduate students in other Departments are commercialized through USask Research Excellence and Innovation, which distributes revenues in accordance with the scheme applicable to inventions.

 For more information